Lyd-W/beckminster-crest/README.md

 ### Welcome Section

-The Welcome section features a photo of the Dean of Backminster Crest along with a welcome written by her.
+The Welcome section features a photo of the Dean of Beckminster Crest along with a welcome written by her.
 On mobile devices, the welcome text is displayed after the photo of the Dean, as the user continues down this section, this style of layout continues.
-For tablets and larger screens the welcome text is displayed next to the photo of the Dean, demonstrating the responsiveness of the website, again this style of layout continues.
+For tablets and larger screens, the welcome text is displayed next to the photo of the Dean, demonstrating the responsiveness of the website, again this style of layout continues.
 Further down the Welcome section, there is an About section giving information about the school and a photo of the school grounds.
 The website then leads onto the Open Events section showing a table of open day events along with a paragraph of information.

 ![Welcome section](docs/existing-feature-welcome.png "Welcome Section")